miklevin/MikeLev.in/index.md

 ## Writing as a Compass in the Tech Wilderness

-📝 I don't write because I crave an audience or have products to peddle.
-My words are my 🧭 compass, helping me navigate the ever-shifting landscape of 💻 technology.
-This digital journal is my 🔊 sounding board, a space where ideas 🔉 echo and 💎 crystallize.
-With each post, I'm forging a 🛤️ path forward, articulating the complex, and holding myself accountable to the journey I've chosen&#151;and 🛠️ practicing my craft.
+I don't write 📝 because I crave an audience or have products to peddle.
+My words are my compass 🧭, helping me navigate the ever-shifting landscape of technology 💻.
+This digital journal is my sounding board 🔊, a space where ideas echo 🔉 and crystallize 💎.
+With each post, I'm forging a path forward 🛤️, articulating the complex, and holding myself accountable to the journey I've chosen&#151;and practicing my craft 🛠.

 <ol reversed>
   {% assign sorted_posts = site.posts | sort: 'date' %}